 Take Action to Protect Anti-Hunger Programs

-The White House’s budget, released on May 23, proposes billions in cuts to vital federal nutrition and anti-poverty programs.
+The U.S House of Representatives’ FY18 Budget Blueprint and Concurrent Resolution, released on July 18, proposes billions in cuts to vital federal nutrition and anti-poverty programs.
 It abandons a longstanding American commitment to fighting child hunger.
 Unemployed people, older adults and low-income working families would bear the brunt of budget cuts.
 The proposed cuts to the Supplemental Nutrition Assistance Program (SNAP) would increase demand on the charitable food system.
 While food banks and private charities make a significant impact on hunger, we could not meet this increased need.

 This budget proposal is the first step in a lengthy process.
-Congress will set its own priorities as it develops its budget.
 We are working with a coalition of anti-hunger and anti-poverty organizations, including our partner agencies throughout Cook County, to protect the nutrition safety net.

 If you believe that hunger shouldn’t exist in the United States, we encourage you to call and write your members of Congress.